Canon 1D Mark III vs Olympus E-M10

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the E-M10 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the E-M10 was followed by the Olympus E-M10 II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1D Mark III vs Olympus E-M10